tiepdotme/samwize.com/pages/libs/kiv.md

 I have yet to try these, but they look awesome.

+- [R](https://github.com/mac-cain13/R.swift) - This is like Android's `R`, generating a file with constants to the strings
 - [Ensemble](http://www.ensembles.io/) - sync Core Data to iCloud or Dropbox ($299)
 - [Deep Belief](https://github.com/jetpacapp/DeepBeliefSDK) - Image recognition